 - Sessions in which the faculty mentors will report on their research groups, evaluate the effectiveness of the program, and discuss issues concerning future undergraduate research;

 - Sessions in which the student participants will present their research with written feedback and guidance from faculty judges.

 After the undergraduates attend and present their research during the Student Research Conference, they will be paid $500 which is the next installment of their stipend.
 Participants’ costs to attend the Student Research Conference will be covered by CURM (up to $650).
-Students will also be required to submit a final written research paper.
-Upon the receipt of the final research paper they will receive the final $500 of their stipend.
+Students will also be required to submit a final written research paper (by May 31st).
+Upon receipt of the final research paper and online Student Post-Research Survey, they will receive the final $500 of their stipend.

 (Note regarding written research papers: Please include an acknowledgement that "this research was supported by funds from a National Science Foundation grant (#DMS1148695) through the Center for Undergraduate Research in Mathematics (CURM), Brigham Young University, and corporate sponsors.")